daniel5151/clicky/README.md

 cargo build
 ```

-### Building a test firmware
+## Building a test firmware

-At this early stage in development, `clicky` can't run anything too complex, so a good starting point for playing around with clicky is building a firmware image based off `ipodloader` + a dummy payload.
+At this stage in development, `clicky` can't run anything too complex, so a good jumping off point is building a firmware image based off `ipodloader`.

 I've included `ipodloader`'s source code in-tree under `./resources/ipodloader`.
-It's Makefile has been modified to build on modern linux systems, and the compiler flags have been modified to disable optimizations, and enable debug symbols (which makes stepping through the code a lot easier).
+It's Makefile has been modified to work on modern linux distros, and I've toggled some compiler flags to disable optimizations and enable debug symbols (which should make stepping through the code a lot easier).

 **NOTE:** Building `ipodloader` requires installing the gcc `arm-none-eabi` toolchain.
 On Ubuntu / Debian based distros: `sudo apt install gcc-arm-none-eabi`